Werner-Staeblein/Project-2-modified-resubmit/README.md

 # Acknowledgements

 Special thanks to my mentor David Bowers.
-Incredible to see how much value I was able to add with his ideas and instructions.
+Incredible to see how much value I was able to add to the project with his ideas and instructions.
 All advice provided by David for Project 1 was fed into Project 2 and thanks to his guidance, the development process including documentation has become much more efficient.

 My fellow students at CI have helped a lot with their various postings, questions, and answers with myself being able to pick up ideas, avoid mistakes, and stay motivated.